|Sponsored by www.Soluxione.com||Manufactured by: The United States Playing Card Company|

 • A six-sided numerical die.

-• A set of 56 linen finished playing cards in its wrapped tuck, Poker size, quality The US Playing Card Company: The creators of the Bicycle playing cards.
+• A set of 56 linen finish playing cards in its wrapped tuck, Poker size, printed by The United States Playing Card Company – the Makers of Bicycle Playing Cards.

 As you can see in the list above, there are 9 cards for each figure, each of them with a different number and color distributed in following form:

 This numeration and colors have in Pokerdrez no other functionality as to help the players to easily remember which cards have been already used.

 It is recommended to use two sets of cards to ensure that you can finish the game without having to go to the only Chess mode.